Ashwagandha for Gut Health: IBS, Probiotics & Digestion

 Inflammation and the Gut

-Multiple RCTs demonstrate ashwagandha's anti-inflammatory effects — including reductions in high-sensitivity CRP and interleukin-6.
-Since chronic intestinal inflammation is a major driver of gut dysfunction, this anti-inflammatory pathway has indirect gut relevance.
+Multiple RCTs suggest ashwagandha may help support general wellbeing, with some studies noting changes in markers like high-sensitivity CRP and interleukin-6.
+Since chronic intestinal inflammation is a major driver of gut dysfunction, this pathway has indirect gut relevance.

 The 2021 comprehensive RCT (PMID: 34082792) examining ashwagandha in a post-COVID Ayurvedic protocol included gastrointestinal outcomes as part of its broad symptom assessment, finding improvements in digestive parameters alongside the primary study outcomes.